His Dark Materials

 This cover highlights the amber spyglass, a tool used to see Dust.
 Being able to visualize Dust helps Lyra understand the true nature of the particles.
 At the end of the book, people from different worlds discover Dust connects everything.
 Everyone returns to their own worlds and the portals are closed to prevent the loss of Dust.

 By creating a collection of new designs for the His Dark Materials series, the covers appeal to an older audience who might appreciate more classic and modern covers as opposed to the realistic illustrations that adorn the covers for teens.
 The thin clean line illustrations tie together a variety of icons from the books with a consistent style.
-As a series, the books focus on fantasy elements as well as many complex ideas and themes which makes them an interesting read for a range of people and ages.
+As a series, the books focus on fantasy elements as well as many complex ideas and themes which makes them an interesting read for a range of people and ages beyond the style of the covers currently.